 A long-term plan

-According to Social Security Administration data, a woman who is 65 today can expect to live to be 86.6 years old.
-Not only that, but 25% of people who are 65 will live past the age of 90, while 10% will live past the age of 95.
+According to the Social Security Administration Opens in new window, a woman who is 65 today can expect to live to be 86.6 years old.
+Not only that, but 25% of people who are 65 will live past age 90, while 10% will live past 95.

 If you're single...